developmentbyleo/developmentbyleo/README.md

 ### Let's share some knowledge!

-- 🔭 I’m currently working on El Quarto.
+- 🔭 I’m currently working on Amo Promo.
-- 🌱 I’m currently learning Redux, TypeScript and Node.js for backend purpose.
+- 🌱 I’m currently learning about Node.js for backend purpose.
-- 👯 I’m looking to collaborate on projects that can help people in some way.
+- 👯 I’m looking to collaborate on projects that makes peoples's life easier.
 - 💬 Ask me about anything!
 - 📫 How to reach me: contatoleoujo@gmail.com
 - ⚡ Fun fact: I'm a huge Shingeki no Kyojin fan.